Our race plane: the Cassutt 111M

 We are confident that the conversion work will give us even better performance than on the initial thermal engine design, thanks to a stronger power output (170 kW peak power (228 hp), against 100 hp on the initial Continental engine), and better aerodynamics due to smaller cooling air intakes.
 With a maximum weight of 407 kg, we will reach speeds of up to 400 kph, faster than any existing electric aircraft today!
 The robust Li-Ion battery cells that we selected to assemble our battery pack, the state-of-the-art Battery Management System, as well as the in-house specifically designed battery casing and firewall ensure maximum safety for Rein Inge Hoff, our race pilot.

 Our design philosophy

 The conversion into an electric aircraft is just finished.
-We keep the rear part of the fuselage and the wings untouched: our focus is on the powertrain.
+We kept the rear part of the fuselage and the wings untouched: our focus is on the powertrain.
 Sticking to the Cassutt philosophy, we decided to keep our redesign as simple as possible.
-Our goal at the Nordic Air Racing Team is to build a strong base in 2021, in order to ensure that we can both race in 2022 and finish all our races safely.
+Our goal at the Nordic Air Racing Team was to build a strong base in 2021, in order to ensure that we can both race in 2022 and finish all our races safely.
 To maintain performance while de-risking our test programm, we mostly chose commercially available and well tested components.